HEALTH AND SOCIAL ADVANCED LEVEL 3 (TRIPLE)

 YEAR 12 COURSE SPECIFICATION

 This course is for post-16 learners who want to continue their education through applied learning and who aim to progress to higher education and ultimately to employment in the health and social care sector.
 It focuses on health, early years care and education and issues affecting the care sector.
-The qualification is equivalent in size to two A Levels.
+The qualification is equivalent in size to three A Levels.

 - Unit 1: Human lifespan development